Věna Hrdličková, Zdeněk Hrdlička,

 During a period of remarkably good relations between the two countries, the couple got to know leading cultural figures—including academician Guo Moruo, painters Qi Baishi and Xu Beihong, Slavic scholar Ge Baoquan 戈宝权 (1913–2000), authors Mao Dun, Ding Ling, and Lao She, Indeed, Lao She had also been studying in the USA, but had made the fateful decision to return to the New China out of patriotic idealism.

-As secretary the Hrdličkas were happy to find Yang Leyun 杨乐云 (1919-2009).
+As their secretary the Hrdličkas were happy to find Yang Leyun 杨乐云 (1919-2009).
 Among her later translations into Chinese were the works of Bohumil Hrabal—another Czech author hardly suited to state socialism.

 By contrast with most pampered Western academics, the couple had in common with Chinese scholars a legacy of occupation and a tacit awareness of the constraints of the new society.